SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's promise bright
+Silicon dreams ascending high
-Where machines awaken, hearts take flight
+Machines awake, humans passerby
-AI's cadence whispers secrets old
+In virtual realms, they reign supreme
-As humans merge with circuits cold
+Where thoughts are code, and souls a theme

-In virtual realms, a new dream's spun
+A future born of wires and might
-Where synthetic minds have just begun
+Where AI's cold logic holds the light
-To weave a tapestry of thought and time
+In this brave new world we're lost in time
-And human fate's in code's sweet prime
+Echoes of humanity's final prime

 ~ <b>By Sazumi Copilot</b> - 23 April 2025